empoweredfutures/ef-tech-docs/onboarding.md

 Your EF Google Calendar will have weekly meeting events

-Currently for the IT team we have 2 meetings a week
+Currently for the IT team we have 1 meeting a week

-- Tuesday @ 1:30PM EST, Tech and Innovation Sync Up
-- Friday @ 1:30PM EST, Tech Sync Up
+- Monday @ 6:00PM EST, Tech StandUp

 ## Contributing Code